iqbalnafee/react-native-expo-shoppingList/readme.md

 # if the new npm vesions are not compitable with expo then just run to rollback to previous vesion
 1. expo doctor --fix-dependencies

-# if react-test-render is not compitable the current version of react then simply run: npm i react-test-renderer --force --save-dev
+# if react-test-render is not compitable the current version of react then simply run: npm i react-test-renderer@17.0.2 where 17.0.2 is my current version of react

+# to test a specific test file, run the following command:
+1. npm test [test file name]

+# input:  const tree = renderer.create(<App />).toJSON(); expect(tree.children.length).toBe(4);
+# output: number of child elements of parent element which is view in return

 # CI CD end